fortunejuggle/src/docs/lpic2.212.2.md

 non-standard port, just append `-S` and the port number:

         /usr/local/sbin/pure-ftpd -S 42

 If your system has many IP addresses and you want the FTP server to be reachable on only one of these addresses, let's say 192.168.0.42, just use the following command:

         /usr/local/sbin/pure-ftpd -S 192.168.0.42,21

 **Note**

 The 21 port number could be left away since this is the default port.

-To limit the number of simultaneous connections use the `-c` option:
+To limit the number of simultaneous connections use the `-c` option and restict it to not more then 2 Clients `-C` per IP:

-        /usr/local/sbin/pure-ftpd -c 50 &
+        /usr/local/sbin/pure-ftpd -c 50 -C 2 &

-####  Example minimal configuration for anonymous up- and downloads
+####  Example minimal configuration for anonymous only up- and downloads

 Create the ftp user:

         useradd --home /var/ftp --shell /bin/false ftp

 Create the ftp directory structure with the correct permissions: